Essenceia/essenceia.github.io/content/hft/itch.md

-`ITCH` is a series of sequenced message formats used to enable the tracking of the status of an order from the time it is first entered until the time it is either executed or cancelled.
+`ITCH` is a series of sequenced message formats used to enable the tracking of the status of an order from the time it is first entered until the time it is either executed or canceled.
 Administrative and exchange event messages also exist.

-There is no single implementation of `ITCH` but rather each exchange defines there own messages:`NASDAQ`s flavor of `ITCH` is called `TotalView ITCH` and `ASX` the Australian Securities Exchange uses `ASX ITCH`.
+There is no single implementation of `ITCH` but rather each exchange defines their own messages:`NASDAQ`s flavor of `ITCH` is called `TotalView ITCH` and `ASX` the Australian Securities Exchange uses `ASX ITCH`.